nobodyisinocent/Amiga_570_2MB_4Layers/README.md

 # About the project files <a name="About-the-project-files"></a>

-The complete project of this four layers PCB is available onto this repository for downloading.
+The complete project of this four layers PCB will be available very soon onto this repository for downloading.

 The pcb has been designed with Kicad under Linux: https://www.kicad.org/